Grant plays key role in Bishop’s success

 Their daughter, Suzanne, played basketball at Bishop and was a senior during Robinson’s first season.

-“So I can kind of see where they’re coming from or what direction they’re going.
-And I definitely think being a parent of someone who played here helps.
-A parent may come in and say, ‘Well, you don’t know.’
-And I’m like, ‘Well, I do actually.’
-And I do think of them like my daughters.
-I would go the extra mile – as he does – for any of them.”

-The Villains – whose coaching staff also features Laurie Mulqueeny, Leslie Schuneman and McKenzie Rochford, who is also from High Point and played at Bishop – will take on Chatham Charter on Saturday at 5 p.m. in Reynolds Coliseum in Raleigh for another state championship – a long road from that first meeting.
+The Villains — whose coaching staff also features Laurie Mulqueeny, Leslie Schuneman and McKenzie Rochford, who is also from High Point and played at Bishop — defeated Chatham Charter 73-43 on Saturday in Reynolds Coliseum in Raleigh for another state championship — a long road from that first meeting.

-“Since then we’ve pretty much been inseparable – she’s like family to me,” Robinson said.
-“And I don’t think we would’ve won the number of championships we’ve won without her.”